ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

 # From RGB to sRGB

--   The most commonly used files for images (PNG, Jpeg, TIFF…) all use sRGB encoding
+-   Standard image file formats (PNG, JPEG, TIFF…) all use sRGB encoding

 -   If we want our program to produce easy-to-use images, we must therefore convert the result of the rendering equation from RGB to sRGB.